ayiezac78/ayie/src/pages/insights/coffee-and-code-my-portfolio.md

 ## The Challenges (And the Fixes)

 No build is perfect.
 I wrestled with responsive design, performance, accessibility, icons, etc., and every bug felt like a puzzle.
-For example, when I hit issues with layout shift, component conflict and deploying it on Cloudflare, I had to dig into documentation, experiment, and sometimes scrap entire approaches before landing on the right solution.
+For example, when I hit issues with layout shift, component conflict and deploying it on Vercel, I had to dig into documentation, experiment, and sometimes scrap entire approaches before landing on the right solution.
 These challenges made the portfolio more than just a showcase—they made it a learning journey.

 ## Adding the Finishing Touches